 Grandma and Grandpa Porter

-I have so many memories of my Grandpa and Grandpa Porter.
-I remember sleeping over at their house with cousins and playing hide-n-seek.
-That was my favorite.
-I always hid in the same spot, and so did grandpa, but we still had fun.
 I also remember going camping and fishing with them.
 Yes, Wyoming was the spot.
 I love Wyoming and everything that goes with it: the Snake River, the swimming,the fishing, the canoeing, eating the fish and you get the point.
 In fact, I already wrote about this a few weeks ago.
-I will always remember my grandma's contagious laugh and the stories as well as the memorized poems that my grandpa told around the campfire.

 One of grandpa's poems